raptor764/SOFE3980U-Lab5/README.md

 Great Expectations (GX) is an open-source data validation framework that helps ensure data quality by defining, testing, and documenting expectations for datasets.
 It provides tools for profiling data, creating validation rules, and generating reports to maintain data integrity in pipelines.

+### Getting Started
 To start working with it, navigate to the [Great Expectations Notebook](https://github.com/zubxxr/SOFE3980U-Lab5/blob/main/Great_Expectations.ipynb) and download it.
 This is a Google Colab Notebook, an interactive environment that allows you to write and execute Python code in the cloud without needing to set up anything on your local machine.
+The notebook is structured into code cells that can be run individually and in sequence.

 After downloading it, go into Google Drive, and import the notebook into there.
 Then double click on the file to open it.

 Go through the notebook and follow the steps to install the necessary libraries, load the dataset, and set up data validation with Great Expectations.
 The notebook demonstrates the process of loading the UCI Adult dataset, defining data expectations, and validating those expectations against the dataset.
 The goal is to ensure that the data meets certain quality standards by checking whether specific column values fall within a defined range.
 Each step is explained in detail, guiding you through the installation, setup, and validation process.
-By the end of the notebook, you'll understand how to use Great Expectations for data validation and quality assurance in your own datasets.

 ### Task 1: